FinnTheHero/SongMan/README.md

     go run . -link "https://open.spotify.com/playlist/3cEYpjA9oz9GiPac4AsH4n"
     ```

 > Add `-download true` option to attempt downloading.
-However this requires `ffmpeg` to be installed on the device.
+However, this requires `ffmpeg` to be installed on the device.

 ---